KristopherJR/Down-Under/READ_ME.txt

 // --------------- VERSION NOTES --------------- //

 Change LevelOne.tcsn to CampLevel.tcsn.
 Created new art assets for the camp.
+Lol

 // --------------- NEW SCENES --------------- //